Kris Jenner Says Thought Of Losing Kim Kardashian Was Emotionally Scarring

 Even with all these robberies and events happening, it hasn’t stopped the Kardashian family from flaunting their wealth.
 TMZ caught Khloe Kardashian out and about at a game between the Los Angeles Clippers and Cleveland Cavaliers with a giant rock on her finger.

-Of course, when it comes to Kris Jenner, she has often said that all publicity is good but one has to wonder if the actual dangers that her daughters have faced will change her opinion of that.
+Of course, when it comes to Kris Jenner, she has often said that all publicity is good, but one has to wonder if the actual dangers that her daughters have faced will change her opinion of that.
 Kris doesn’t seem to mind continuing to put their personal lives out there for money and ratings on Keeping Up With the Kardashians and it is also true that her statements about being “emotionally scarred” were part of the television series.

 Last week, Keeping Up With the Kardashians opened the season with the worst ratings for any premiere in the show’s history.
 That means that Kris Jenner and her family will look for ways to get their ratings back up.
-There are a lot of ideas for why the show’s ratings are down and some of it has to do with the current state of the world.
+There are many ideas for why the show’s ratings are down, and some of it has to do with the current state of the world.

 With a reality show host as the President of the United States, it seems that anything he does is already more interesting than anything that Kris Jenner and her family could do on Keeping Up With the Kardashians.
 However, the Kim Kardashian Paris robbery was supposed to help ratings.
 No matter hoe emotionally scarring the event was, it never stopped Kris Jenner from airing it this season for more money and more ratings.